Egypt sells $600 million to import basic goods

 "The effect will be temporary because the demand is a lot higher than this.
 They must do it again but it is not clear when that will be," said a currency dealer, asking not to be named.

+The central bank has been rationing sales of dollars since late December in a system of regular foreign currency auctions brought in to cope with the impact of a run on the pound.

-At official rates, the currency has lost a tenth of its value since the beginning of foreign exchange rationing.
+At official rates, the currency has lost a tenth of its value since then.
 The central bank has been holding three auctions per week, selling $40 million at each.

 Shortages of imported fuel are disrupting transport and leading to power cuts.
 Egypt, the world's biggest importer of wheat, has also cut back on international purchases this year in the hope of a bumper local harvest.